jbatson5/SCALE-test/docs/COVLIB.rst

 uncertainty was extended to lower energies.
-The uncertainty in the :sup:`149`\ Sm resonance capture integral is not provided in the 2006 edition of Mughabghab’s text, so it was set to the value of 5.7%, which was obtained from an earlier tabulation by Mughabghab.
-[12]_
+The uncertainty in the :sup:`149`\ Sm resonance capture integral is not provided in the 2006 edition of Mughabghab’s text, so it was set to the value of 5.7%, which was obtained from an earlier tabulation by Mughabghab :cite:`mughabghab_thermal_2003`.

 .. _10-2-2-4: